 In addition, non-degree students are required to meet all course pre-requisites.
 If the non-degree student plans to register for courses in English or math, he/she must have ACT, SAT, ASSET or COMPASS scores on file before registering.

-Courses taken through this program are not applicable toward a degree unless the status is changed to degree-seeking by the student and approved by the registrar.
+Courses taken through this program are not applicable toward a degree unless the student provides appropriate admission documents, changes status to degree seeking, and gains approval by the registrar.

 Tuition and Fees

 TUITION